Skip to main content

 This activity was about caring.
 What impact can adverts have when they challenge or reinforce gender stereotypes?
 Do adverts have the power to affect the real world?
 For example, how would men feel if every advert, TV show, and film portrayed them as rubbish at looking after pets?
 Do people think fewer men might end up buying pets?
 What would people start to believe about men’s ability to look after pets?
 What real world issues did the adverts feature?
 How might they help other people?
 For example, an advert that encourages women to take part in sport might help women feel empowered to give it a go.

 This activity was also about being a citizen.
 What can people do if they see something that isn’t right, such as gender stereotyping?
-People could think about how they could complain and highlight when things are wrong (for example, Ofcom has information about complaining about ads on TV or radio).
+People could think about how they could complain and highlight when things are wrong (for example, Ofcom has information on complaining about ads on TV or radio).
 What else could people do?
 People might think about the importance of leading by example and choosing to be supportive and inclusive with what they do.
 Were people surprised by the issues that appeared in the adverts from other countries?
 Is gender equality a global issue?

 Safety